Opposition to the overthrow of the Hawaiian Kingdom: Black Week

-Domestic responses

-Domestic response to Willis' and Cleveland's efforts was largely negative.
-The independent New York Herald wrote: "If Minister Willis has not already been ordered to quit meddling in Hawaiian affairs and mind his own business, no time should be lost in giving him emphatic instructions to that effect."
-The Democratic New York World wrote: "Is it not high time to stop the business of interference with the domestic affairs of foreign nations?
-Hawaii is 2000 miles from our nearest coast.
-Let it alone."
-The Democratic New York Sun said: "Mr. Cleveland lacks ... the first essential qualification of a referee or arbitrator."
-The Republican New York Tribune called Willis' trip a "forlorn and humiliating failure to carry out Mr. Cleveland's outrageous project".
-The Republican New York Recorder wrote: "The idea of sending out a minister accredited to the President of a new republic, having him present his credentials to that President and address him as 'Great and Good Friend', and then deliberately set to work to organize a conspiracy to overthrow his Government and re-establish the authority of the deposed Queen, is repugnant to every man who holds American honor and justice in any sort of respect."
-The Democratic New York Times was one of the few New York City newspapers that defended Cleveland's decisions: "Mr. Willis discharged his duty as he understood it."
+Native Hawaiian opposition

-Response from the Queen
+Response from the queen

 Liliuokalani's statement yielding authority, on January 17, 1893, protested the overthrow:

 I Liliuokalani, by the Grace of God and under the Constitution of the Hawaiian Kingdom, Queen, do hereby solemnly protest against any and all acts done against myself and the Constitutional Government of the Hawaiian Kingdom by certain persons claiming to have established a Provisional Government of and for this Kingdom.

 That I yield to the superior force of the United States of America whose Minister Plenipotentiary, His Excellency John L. Stevens, has caused United States troops to be landed at Honolulu and declared that he would support the Provisional Government.

 Now to avoid any collision of armed forces, and perhaps the loss of life, I do this under protest and impelled by said force yield my authority until such time as the Government of the United States shall, upon facts being presented to it, undo the action of its representatives and reinstate me in the authority which I claim as the Constitutional Sovereign of the Hawaiian Islands.

 Dole received her letter, but neither read it nor challenged her claim of surrendering to the "superior force of the United States of America."
 He then sent representatives to Washington, D.C. to negotiate a treaty of annexation.

+Efforts by native Hawaiians

+Natives of the Hawaiian Islands rallied behind two groups: Hui Aloha ʻĀina (Hawaiian Patriotic League) and Hui Kālaiʻāina (Hawaiian Political Association).
+The majority of native Hawaiians refused to sign an oath of loyalty to the provisional government, and continually protested against the proposed constitution of 1894 - the women’s branch of the Hui Aloha ʻĀina wrote to western foreign ministers, calling the constitution “illiberal and despotic”.The Royal Hawaiian Band refused to take the oath of loyalty, and were promptly fired, and, without a wage, were told that they would ‘soon be eating rocks’.
+The band reformed separately from the government and performed in the United States to raise awareness for the Hawaiian cause.
+The ‘Rock-eating song’ composed at the time is still sung today.

+On January 5, 1895, native islanders staged an armed revolution - the 1895 Wilcox rebellion - but the attempt was quelled by Republic of Hawaii supporters.
+Those leading the attempt were jailed, along with Liliuokalani, who was accused of not stopping the revolt.
+Native Hawaiian women made and wore striped dresses in solidarity with those imprisoned, and the women’s branch of the Hui Aloha ʻĀina cared for the families of those who were jailed.